-Cornell note-taking isn’t just a way to write things down, it’s a method for reviewing your notes that helps you retain the information.
+Cornell note-taking isn’t just a way to write things down — it’s a method for reviewing your notes that helps you retain the information.

+Our Cornell notes template makes it easy for you to implement the Cornell method with ease.
 Apply this template to a note, and you’ll see a lot of work has been done for you.

 Add blank space between key concepts, and use abbreviations to keep things concise.
 Quickly create additional pages by simply applying the template to a new note.

 Let’s say you’re taking an English course and one of your notes reads, “An essay outline should include all main points.”
 A question you could write beside this note would be, “What should an outline do?”
 Or an appropriate cue might be, “outline requirement.”

 Cover your notes and try responding to each of your questions or cues.
 Peek at your notes if you have to, but keep trying until you can respond correctly without looking.

 Since you’re doing this in Evernote, you can use search to quickly find any note, which helps you spend less time hunting things down and more time learning what you need to know.